-Two years of war have plunged Yemen into one of the world’s worst humanitarian crises and put the country at risk of famine.
-Now it is at the mercy of a deadly and rapidly spreading cholera epidemic that is killing one person nearly every hour.
-If not contained it will threaten the lives of thousands of people in the coming months.
+Two and a half years of war have plunged Yemen into one of the world’s worst humanitarian crises and put the country at risk of famine.
+Now it is at the mercy of a deadly and rapidly spreading cholera epidemic that became the world's worst ever recorded outbreak.
+If not contained, and at current rates of increase, there could be over 1 million suspected cases by the end of 2017.

 The world's worst cholera outbreak

-In just two months Yemen’s cholera epidemic has spread to nearly every corner of the war-ravaged country.
-It is estimated that nearly 700,000 people in Yemen are suffering from cholera or acute watery diarrhea.
+In just five months Yemen’s cholera epidemic has spread to nearly every corner of the war-ravaged country.
+It is estimated that over 849,000 people in Yemen are suffering from cholera or acute watery diarrhea.
 Over 2,100 people have died - a quarter of them children.
-The World Health Organisation estimates that 7.6 million people live in areas at high risk of cholera transmission, an indication of just how vital a swift and effective response is.

 Efforts to beat cholera are massively undermined by the war, which has decimated the health, water and sanitation systems.
 Waste is piling up on the streets and in the settlements of displaced people.
 Medical materials are in chronically short supply and only 45 per cent of health facilities are functioning.
 An estimated 20.7 million people now require humanitarian assistance including food, safe drinking water and sanitation.